-- letermovir, an anti-CMV drug being developed pursuant to an exclusive worldwide license agreement between AiCuris GmbH & Co.
-KG and Merck; - maribavir (SHP620) from Shire for CMV infections in transplant recipients; - ASP0113 (TransVax), a CMV prevention vaccine, licensed to Astellas Pharma Inc. from Vical Incorporated and in development by Astellas and Vical; and - patient-specific T-cell therapies directed at antigens of CMV and other DNA viruses, including AdV.
+- · maribavir (SHP620) from Shire for CMV infections in transplant recipients; and - · patient-specific T-cell therapies directed at antigens of CMV and other DNA viruses, including AdV.

 Many of our competitors have substantially greater financial, technical, commercial and other resources, such as larger research and development staff, stronger intellectual property portfolios and experienced marketing and manufacturing organizations and established sales forces.
 Additional mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated in our competitors.